Find Trade Colleges

 The total student population at John Tyler Community College is 9,440, which includes 2,173 full-time undergraduates.
 The school has a student-to-faculty ratio of 21 to 1.

 8% of John Tyler Community College students take out loans to afford college costs.
-The average amount of student loans is $5,671 a year.
-John Tyler Community College has a 2.5% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The typical student loan amount is $5,671 a year.
+The school reports a student loan default rate of 2.5% which is much lower than the average rate of 10.8%!

 #12